ciscoheat/sveltekit-flash-message/README.md

   flashTimeout = setTimeout(() => ($flash = undefined), flashTimeoutMs);
 }
 ```

+If you use both of these, call `clearTimeout` in `beforeNavigate` too.

 Enjoy the library, and please [open a github issue](https://github.com/ciscoheat/sveltekit-flash-message/issues) if you have suggestions or feedback in general!